AstralProtocol/geonft-registry-poc/README.md

 Monorepo with two packages:

 - hardhat-ts: a hardhat typescript project
-  - runs and deploys the NFT contract to a local node
+  - runs and deploys the NFT contracts to a local node
   - deploys contract to Alfajores testnet
   - deploys contract to Celo mainnet
 - dapp: a React, Redux web application